Nov 24, 2020

 which was truly intended by the manufacturer, but can’t be claimed as such on fancy champagne labels.

 Just know that you’re doing your winemaker countrymen proud.

 Jun 21, 2020

 From small, intimate duos, to full, scaleable big-bands.
-Here is a roundup of 5 of the best wedding bands, DJ’s and musician duos you can possibly get your ears around in Melbourne.
+Here is a roundup of 5 of the best wedding bands in Melbourne, including DJ’s and musician duos.

 Booking a wedding band or musician has a little more gravitas on it than you might imagine.
 Far more than being just background music – it’s the difference between your guests having a ripping time or not, and in no small way, they are often the glue between all of the other elements you’ve booked.